Dr. Uma Rao, MD | Internal Medicine in Fresno, CA | Healthline FindCare

 Frequently Asked Questions

-Dr. Rao accepts Aetna, Anthem and Blue Cross Blue Shield, and other major insurance plans.
+Dr. Rao accepts CareFirst Blue Cross Blue Shield, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Rao has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.